 Doctors and nurses prescribe medications and give their diabetes patients directions for their care.
 However, managing a chronic disease and all the complications that go along with it requires a strong support system and input from many different perspectives.

-For example, where a doctor may provide general guidelines and dietary restrictions, diabetes educators can translate this advice into actual lifestyle changes.
+For example, where a doctor may provide general guidelines and dietary restrictions, diabetes educators can translate this advice into concrete lifestyle changes.
 As a diabetes educator, you could expand on the advice that patients and their caregivers hear from other medical professionals, sharing a real-world perspective on how to follow through with large shifts in their daily routines.

 Diabetes educators may teach groups of patients and caregivers in classes or meet with them one-on-one.
 If you pursue this career, you might be employed in variety of settings, including hospitals, public health departments, nonprofit organizations and colleges or universities.

 Some of the key services that diabetes educators offer include: